 You’ve probably heard all about the two most well-known major cannabinoids, THC and CBD.
 Meanwhile, the cannabis plant also produces many other minor cannabinoids like CBN (cannabinol).
 THC appears to break down into CBN over time or with heat, which is why CBN is commonly referred to as “older THC”.
 For that reason, it’s usually present in high amounts in older cannabis plants.1

 CBN has a distinct effect than the other major cannabinoids, THC and CBD.
-While the research on CBN and sleep remains inconclusive, CBN is believed to have significantly fewer intoxication effects than THC and is beginning to gain more recognitions for its ‘sedative effect’ as a sleep aid.
+While the research on CBN and sleep remains inconclusive, CBN is believed to be non-intoxicating at therapeutic doses and is gaining more recognition for its ‘sedative effect’ as a sleep aid and for pain management.
 This means it slows down the body to relax, which may be done by reducing mental distraction, calming active muscles, or generally enhancing physical comfort.

 Although THC and CBD have traditionally been the focus of cannabis research, other plant cannabinoids (phytocannabinoids), such as CBN, have unique therapeutic properties that may contribute meaningfully to the “Entourage Effect” of cannabis.3